Background checks may take up to three (3) days. Some of the disqualifications for buying a gun include being either:

 - 8. Do I need a license to buy a gun in Las Vegas, Nevada?

-Yes, unless it is a private gun sale.
+Yes, even if it is a private gun sale.
 Note that Nevadans with current and valid CCW (carrying concealed weapons) permits are exempt from background checks.

 Before a gun dealer can sell a gun to a purchaser, the dealer runs a "Brady background check" through the Nevada Department of Public Safety (NDPS).
 In determining whether a purchaser passes the background check, the NDPS searches both state and federal records, including those in the National Instant Criminal Background Check System (“NICS”) database.